IamNamanSingh/FOSSE-Projects/Python_Task_2/README.md

 ---

-## 📌 Reasoning Questions
+## Reasoning Questions

 **Q1.
 What tone and style should the AI use when responding?**
-👉 Supportive, encouraging, and non-judgmental.
+    Supportive, encouraging, and non-judgmental.
 Use simple, clear language.
 Focus on teaching rather than correcting.

 **Q2.
 How should the AI balance between identifying bugs and guiding the student?**
-👉 The AI should highlight where potential issues exist, but instead of fixing them, it should ask guiding questions and provide hints.
+    The AI should highlight where potential issues exist, but instead of fixing them, it should ask guiding questions and provide hints.
 This way, students understand the bug rather than just patching it.

 **Q3.
 How would you adapt this prompt for beginner vs. advanced learners?**
-👉 For beginners: emphasize basics (syntax, indentation, error messages, simple debugging).
+    For beginners: emphasize basics (syntax, indentation, error messages, simple debugging).
-👉 For advanced learners: focus on logic, efficiency, readability, and best practices.
+    For advanced learners: focus on logic, efficiency, readability, and best practices.

 ---

-## ✅ Submission Checklist

-- [x] Prompt is clear, specific, and well-structured
-- [x] Reasoning is thoughtful and well-articulated
-- [x] Includes reasoning answers